alimoorreza/alpha_go_drake/README.md

 # AlphaGo @Drake
-Learning a convolutional neural network (CNN) model via a supervised setting from the replays of human games.
-This initial model will be used to bootstrap the initial process for learning our policy network via reinforcement learning.
+First, train a convolutional neural network (CNN) to learn how to move a piece (black or white) in a 19x19 Go board through supervised learning on a dataset of human gameplay replays.
+This CNN, acting as the bootstrapping mechanism, will initialize the policy network that will then continue training via reinforcement learning.